-If mounting a 2-Finger Adaptive Gripper or a Hand-E Gripper on the Wrist Camera, the latter acts as a gripper coupling.
+If mounting a 2-Finger Adaptive Gripper on the Wrist Camera, the latter acts as a gripper coupling.
 Therefore, only the Wrist Camera device cable is required to provide power and communication to both itself and the gripper.
 Wiring setups are identical whether you use the Wrist Camera alone, or with an End-Effector.

-Power and communication are established with the Wrist Camera via the 5-m high flex cable.
+Power and communication are established with the Wrist Camera via the 10-m high flex cable.
 It provides 24V power supply to the Wrist Camera and enables USB 2.0 communication with the Universal Robots controller.
-Follow the instructions to wire into the Universal Robots controller:
+Follow the instructions to wire into the Universal Robots controller :

 - 1. Turn off the robot controller.

-- 2. Connect the 5-m high flex cable to the robot controller.
+- 2. Connect the10-m high flex cable to the robot controller.
 Use any available 24 V and 0 V slots.

 - Connect the red wire (24V).

 - Connect the black wire (0V).